Dawson boots Cardinals past Titans

 Tennessee (89) and Arizona (48) combined for just 137 total net yards through the first two quarters.
 The teams combined for just 44 rushing yards -- 31 by the Titans and 13 by the Cardinals.

-The Titans had a chance to tack onto their 7-0 lead right before halftime as Mariota completed four passes for 44 yards to move the ball to the Cardinals’ 40-yard line.
+Tennessee had a chance to tack onto its 7-0 lead right before halftime as Mariota completed four passes for 44 yards to move the ball to the Cardinals’ 40-yard line.
 Ryan Succop, however, missed a 58-yard field goal with no time left on the clock.
 The kick was short, hitting the crossbar.

 NOTES: The Titans were without LB Derrick Morgan (knee), who is leading the team in sacks with 7.5. ...
 WR John Brown missed his third straight game for the Cardinals because of a toe injury. ...
 The Titans are staying in the Phoenix area all week before flying to northern California next weekend to play the 49ers for their last road game of the regular season. ...
 With a 1-yard catch during Arizona’s first possession of the game, Fitzgerald extended his streak of consecutive games with a reception to 208, which is three games shy of the second-longest streak in NFL history, held by Tony Gonzalez.
 Jerry Rice is first with a catch in 274 straight games.

-Note: EditorsNote: updates Fitzgerald’s career receiving-yards total in 11th graf